Financial Advice With Nicole Williams English and Kamie Crawford: Building Credit and Taking Care of Yourself

 ANANYA PANCHAL

-Ananya Panchal is a NYC-based Lifestyle & Trending News writer at SI Swimsuit.
-Before joining the Swim team, the Boston University Alum worked for culture & entertainment beats at Bustle, The San Francisco Chronicle and the TODAY Show.
-When Ananya is not writing or doom-scrolling on social media, she can be found playing sudoku, rewatching One Tree Hill or trying new restaurants.
+Ananya Panchal is a writer on the Lifestyle and Trending News team for SI Swimsuit.
+Before joining SI Swimsuit in 2022, she worked at Bustle, the San Francisco Chronicle and the TODAY Show.
+When she is not writing or doom-scrolling on social media, Panchal can be found playing sudoku, rewatching One Tree Hill or trying new restaurants.
 She's also a coffee and chocolate (separately) enthusiast.
+Panchal has a bachelor’s in communications and journalism from Boston University.